NOTE:

 Dick Burns take lead vocal

-duties, while
+duties, while Jerry Cole,

-Jerry Cole, Glen Cass are on
+Glen Cass are on guitar,

-guitar, William A. Oden and
+William A. Oden and Steve

-Steve Douglas
+Douglas blow

-blow saxophones (which
+saxophones (which gives

-a grittier
+the album a grittier

 brass sound than other,